truenas/documentation/content/GettingStarted/Install/_index.md

 Finally, it covers backing up your system configuration to a file and saving an initial system debug file.

 If you plan to use this TrueNAS SCALE system as part of a cluster, complete the configuration process and then save the system configuration file.
-Then set up TrueCommand to manage your TrueSCALE system(s).
-Instructions are available in the TrueCommand documentation section.
+Then set up TrueCommand to manage your TrueSCALE systems.
+To set up clusters of TrueNAS SCALE systems use TrueCommand to [create and manage the cluster and nodes]({{< relref "ClusterPreparation.md" >}}).

 ## Installation Articles